Democrat Tina Kotek wins Oregon governor’s race

 The former longtime speaker of the Oregon House of Representatives had faced a stiff challenge from Republican Christine Drazan, who is also an ex-legislator.

-Republican rival Christine Drazan’s campaign said the election isn’t over, with more ballots to be counted that could cut into Kotek’s lead.

-If Kotek wins, she would join Maura Healey of Massachusetts as the first openly lesbian elected governors in the United States.

-Kotek stood in front of a fountain in Portland a few steps from the Willamette River and told an invitation-only crowd of reporters and supporters displaying her campaign signs that she was ready to get to work.
+Kotek stood in front of a fountain in Portland Thursday morning a few steps from the Willamette River and told an invitation-only crowd of reporters and supporters displaying her campaign signs that she was ready to get to work.

 She said she plans to travel around Oregon starting in January to talk to community leaders about issues facing the state, particularly the shortage of affordable housing and addiction.
 She said her priorities are addressing homelessness, expanding access to mental health and addiction treatment and working to bridge the divisions in the state.